tejastn10/torrentus/README.md

 To customize your application details, modify the following files:

 - `package.json`: Update name, description, version, and author
-- `electron-builder.json`: Configure build options for different platforms
+- `electron-builder.yml`: Configure build options for different platforms

 ### Styling and Theming

-The project includes minimal styling to get you started.
-Feel free to integrate your preferred styling solution:
+The project uses modern React practices for styling.
+You can integrate your preferred styling solution:

 - CSS/SCSS Modules
 - Styled Components